 Some mosques in different parts of the world have shunned the women’s gallery or basement and include women in the main mosque space, where they have direct access to the sermon and imam.
+Women are either at the back or side-by-side with men.
+Sometimes this main space is divided by a partition, a curtain, a chain or a strip of carpet.

-The Grand Mosque in Makkah—where women and men have always prayed in the same space, the Islamic Centre of Southern California and the Noor Cultural Centre in Toronto are examples.
+The Grand Mosque in Makkah — where women and men have always prayed in the same space, the Islamic Centre of Southern California and the Noor Cultural Centre in Toronto are examples.
 Locally, women and men have prayed together in the main space at Cape Town’s Claremont Main Road Mosque since 1994.

-Johannesburg’s Masjidul Islam has had women and men standing side-by-side—separated by a strip of carpet—for its outdoor ‘Id prayer for the past eight years.
+Johannesburg’s Masjidul Islam has had women and men standing side-by-side — separated by a strip of carpet — for its outdoor ‘Id prayer for the past eight years.
 The mosque has now decided to divide the main mosque space to accommodate women there rather than in the upstairs gallery.

 In Durban, the popular North Beach ‘Id prayer, whose main organisers are women, also accommodates women and men in the same space.